epfl-ada/ada-2021-project-bsbv/README.md

 We attempt to put this assumption to the test by developing a neural embedding of news sites.
 To simplify the exploration process, we decided to limit our analysis to a simpler latent semantic analysis embedding.
 This was done by first applying tf-idf on the domain-speaker pairs and then applying PCA on the vector space.

-For the final version we will use the whole dataset and use word2vecf.
+We use the whole dataset and use word2vecf.
 A neural embedding that is better able to capture semantic relationships between the entities.

 ## Organization within the team